agodwinp/item-catalog/README.md

 ## Solution Architecture

 The architecture for this web application consists of a Flask application accessing data from a SQLite database, being served from a Linux Virtual Machine (VM).
 The front end has been built HTML, CSS, JavaScript, jQuery and AJAX.
 The backend was built using Python and SQLAlchemy.
-See the below architecture diagram for a detailed overview of the application.
+See the below architecture diagram for an overview of the application.

 <br>
 <p align="center">
     <img src="application_architecture.png" width="600", title="Architecture">
 </p>
 <br>

 The backend is made of 3 tables: